pivotal/docs-platform-automation/docs/index.md

 ## Platform Automation and Ops Manager

-The following table compares how Ops Manager and Pivotal Platform Automation might run a typical sequence of PCF operations:
+The following table compares how Ops Manager and Pivotal Platform Automation might run a typical sequence of Pivotal Platform operations:

 <table border="1">
   <tr>